dami-oyedele/dami-oyedele/README.md

 - 👋 Hi, I’m dami
-- 👀 I’m interested in programming
+- 🌱 I’m an IT Specialist (Executive Officer) at a laboratory.
-- 🌱 I’m currently learning IT management
+- 👀 I sometimes like doing Web dev.

 <!---
 dami-oyedele/dami-oyedele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.